liam8888999/ErsatzTV-Filler/docs/configure/weather.md

 Click on the "Get HTML code" button and copy the text displayed with "A Script" selected.

 Paste that text into the field.
 This will cause the booked.net images to be used.

+### Read The Weather
+- `yes/no`

+If set to yes, the audio on the weather videos will be a text to speech read of the current weather and the 3-day temperature forecast.